 Financial assets are initially recognised at fair value plus directly attributable transaction costs.
 Subsequent remeasurement of financial assets is determined by their designation that is revisited at each reporting date.

-i) Financial assets at fair value through other comprehensive income
+i) Financial assets at fair value through other comprehensive income ii) Financial assets at amortised cost

 Financial assets at fair value through other comprehensive income (FVOCI) consist of: